AshtonSnapp/rouge/README.md

 #### `with` Expressions

-A `with` expression, outside of its use with effect handlers, is an immediately executed closure.
+A `with` expression, outside of its use in effect handlers, is an immediately executed closure.
 Now, you might ask, why do that instead of using a plain code block?
 The answer is simple: unlike regular closures, a `with` expression will **only allow you to use values that are expressly passed in.** This was inspired by a small comment from Brian Will's [Object-Oriented Programming is Bad](https://youtu.be/QM1iUe6IofM?si=J5BJmp1fu8ZWy3Hu&t=2460) at around 41 minutes in:

 > Unfortunately, what I often really want when creating subsections of longer functions is a feature that doesn't exist in any language I know of.
 It's an idea I've only seen in one other place, it was Jonathan Blow and his talks about his programming language that he's making.
 And the idea is that we want something like an anonymous function which doesn't see anything of its enclosing scope.
 The virtue of extracting a section of code out to a truly separate function is that everything that comes into the function must be explicitly passed through a parameter.
 It would be great if we could write inline anonymous functions with this same virtue.
 >